Series · Terraform Agents · Chapter 4

 Compute cost crossover — rough model

 Under ~1 QPS sustained, FC dominates — you pay almost nothing during idle.
 From ~1 to ~30 QPS sustained, a single ECS box wins.
-Above that, ACK’s higher fixed cost is amortised over enough load to be cheaper than packing more onto ECS.
+Above that, ACK’s higher fixed cost gets amortised over enough load to be cheaper than packing more onto ECS.
+ECI sits orthogonally: cheaper than ECS below 50% utilisation, more expensive above.

-The model is rough — your actual numbers depend on instance family, network, and how chatty the agent is — but the shape is reliable.
-The decision rule I use:
+The model is rough — your actual numbers depend on the instance family, network, and the agent’s chattiness — but the shape is reliable.
+Here’s the decision rule I use:

 Bursty + low average → Function Compute